thunderbird/webext-docs/index.rst

   changes/beta

-Where To Get Help And More Information
+Where to get help and more information
 ======================================

-`Thunderbird add-on developer documentation`__
+`Introduction to add-on development`__
   Find information about creating and updating extensions for Thunderbird.
 Includes getting-started-tutorials and a collection of helpful articles and guides.

-`Thunderbird add-on developer community`__
+`Add-on developer community`__
-  Learn how to get in touch with other add-on developers, to ask questions and to share knowledge.
+  Learn how to get in touch with other Thunderbird add-on developers, to ask questions and to share knowledge.

-`Thunderbird sample extensions`__
+`Sample extensions`__
   A collection of MailExtensions, showing how to use Thunderbird WebExtension APIs.

 `MDN sample extensions`__